skade/yakshav.es/_sources/foss-2018-log.md

 For reasons of transparency, I started writing a public list of my FOSS work.

+It's also a bit of a tracker for myself, as I tend to forget things.

 ## Talks and Lectures

 * HTWG Konstanz: Was steckt hinter "Concurrency without Fear?"
 (90 min)